hertzmann/hertzmann.github.io/_posts/2024-05-24-fixations-vision-illusions.md

 </figure>
 </center>

 This is because of the [**peripheral visual encoding**](https://www.annualreviews.org/doi/abs/10.1146/annurev-vision-082114-035733): the brain doesn't just store a blurry picture of the light in peripheral vision, it summarizes it with statistical measurements.
-At this statistical encoding can mix things together, losing information about which letter is which when there are multiple letter.
+At this statistical encoding can mix things together, losing information about which letter is which when there are multiple letters.

 I hypothesize that **for the illusions on this page, the fact that things look different when viewed directly, versus in peripheral vision, suggests that peripheral visual encodings cause the illusions.**